Get E-Book

 Custom Loader Hooks

-Synchronous hooks registered with module.registerHooks() have a different execution model.
-They run in-thread and are meant for cases where synchronous resolution or loading is required.
-The two APIs should not be collapsed into one mental model, because their observable constraints differ.
+Synchronous hooks registered with module.registerHooks() run in-thread.
+They are meant for cases where synchronous resolution or loading is required.

-Without custom hooks, the built-in resolve and load logic stays on Node's normal loader path.
-Custom hooks put user code in the middle of resolution, so they should stay small, deterministic, and explicit about configuration.
+Without custom hooks, Node follows its built-in resolve and load path.
+With custom hooks, user code sits in the middle of module resolution.
+Keep hook code small, predictable, and explicit about configuration.

 Cache Identity